raditya1117/HoneyBadger/fastapi-testing/article.md

     return JSONResponse(status_code=400, content={"type":"FAILURE", "reason":"Cannot perform division as the second operand is zero."})
 ```

-### Create Custom Exception Classes for Domain and Business Logic Errors
+### Create custom exception classes for domain and business logic errors

-You should use custom exception classes for domain errors instead of raising generic exceptions.
-This will help you handle errors, log error-specific messages, and send proper responses to the users.
+You should use custom exception classes for domain and business logic errors instead of raising generic HTTP exceptions.
+This will help you handle errors, log error-specific messages, and send proper responses to the users in an efficient manner.

 For instance, the calculator app supports only addition, subtraction, multiplication, and division.
-Hence, we have defined a custom exception class named `InvalidOperationError` to raise exceptions for unsupported operations.
+We can raise an HTTPException to handle errors whenever the user requests an unsupported operation.
+However, we can defined a custom exception class named `InvalidOperationError` to raise exceptions for unsupported operations and use it whenever we receive such a request.

 ```
 class InvalidOperationError(Exception):